heymshri/bookrating/README.md

 { ' Alice': [5, 3, 0, 0, 4, 0], ' Tom': [0, 2, 4, 0, 0,4],' Jon': [0, 4, 1, 0, 0, 1], ' Josh': [0, 1, 5, 3, 0,1] }

 The program should have a menu as below:
+    Welcome to the EduWra Book Recommendation System
+    1: All books average ratings
+    2: Recommend books for a particular user
+    q: Exit the page

 The above menu should be repeated after every task is finished.

 Option 1: All books average ratings